sbcho816/Rubik-s-Cube-Solver/DEVELOPMENT.md

 - First, I tried to integrate the Kociemba program by using system calls, which is a way to run an executable within a C++ program.
 Ran into a bunch of issues and challenges.
 Spent 3 hours trying to debug it until giving up.
 - I decided to try and actually integrate the C source code into my project.
 Ran into a bunch of errors and challenges again.
 Needed to use some special syntax for calling C functions in C++ code (extern "C").
 Still ran into bunch of problems and after hours of debugging and reading Stack Overflow, I fianlly figured out that it was Visual Studio's fault.
 It was automatically compiling the C files as C++ files and I had to dig deeply through settings to change the compiler option.
 - Definitely a painful night, but I'm glad it's working.
 Next step is outputting the solution based on the scanned cube.

+- Was able to input the scramble state from the scanned cube to the solving algorithm.
+Successfully displays the solution to the screen!
+- Fixed the reset function.
+- Made small tweaks to optimize the program.
+- Implement tests for EstimateColor function.
 - Time spent: 7 hours